About the Martha Walker Native Habitat Garden

 Volunteer in the Garden

 Meet other local gardening enthusiasts and learn to propagate and cultivate California native plants.
-Volunteers help with upkeep for the Martha Walker Native Plant Garden and the Skyline Nursery, where we grow native plants for the garden, our twice-yearly plant sales and other restoration projects.
+Volunteers help with upkeep for the Martha Walker Native Plant Garden and plant propagation, where we grow native plants for the garden, our April and October plant sales.

 A weekly work group meets every Wednesday morning from 9 a.m. to noon at the Garden in Skyline Park, 2201 Imola Avenue in Napa.
 No experience or native plant knowledge required – you will learn by doing.
 No need to contact us first; just show up with water, a hat, and gloves.
 We have the tools you need.
 It is a fun group, and the Garden will thank you.
 (Rain cancels.)